-Although the theory of the DSC electrode is attractive to improve tip life, many studies have shown the DSC electrode to perform no better than traditional Class II electrodes [32,33].
-The cost of DSC electrodes is also approximately four times that of Class II electrodes, not making them an effective solution in many applications [22].
+Although the expectations of the DSC electrode seem plausible for improving tip life, many studies have shown the DSC electrode to perform no better than traditional Class II electrodes [32,33].
+The cost of DSC electrodes is also approximately four times that of Class II electrodes, and this tends to limit their appeal in many applications [22].